Skip to main content

 Georeference on geographical maps

 CMDBuild allows you to georeference on geographical maps those entities for which a geographical attribute has been configured in the Administration Module.
-Geographical attributes can be point, line or polygon.
+Geographical attributes can be point, line or polygon or shape.

 The map used by CMDBuild is based on OpenStreetMap.